Who We Are

 Joined Together in the Mission of Charity

 Today the Daughters serve in social services, health care, and education all throughout the state of California and in parts of Alaska, Arizona, New Mexico and Utah.
 Sisters also serve as foreign missionaries in the Congo and Kenya.
-The Daughters of Charity Province of Los Altos Hills is part of the worldwide Daughters of Charity community of more than 16,000 sisters living and working in more than 90 countries.
+The Daughters of Charity Province of St. Elizabeth Ann Seton is part of the worldwide Daughters of Charity community of more than 16,000 sisters living and working in more than 90 countries.
 The Daughters of Charity are given to God, in community, for the service of persons living in poverty.

 Today the Daughters serve in a variety of ministries including social services, health care, education, prison ministry, immigrant services, anti-human trafficking, parishes and social justice ministries.
 The Daughters of Charity Province of St. Louise is part of the worldwide Daughters of Charity community of more than 16,000 sisters living and working in more than 90 countries.
 The Province of St. Louise sisters serve in 17 U.S. states, Washington, D.C., Montreal, Quebec, Canada, and as missionaries on every continent except Antarctica and Australia.
 The Daughters of Charity are given to God, in community, for the service of persons living in poverty.

 Today the sisters continue to minister to French-speaking Canadians in the areas of higher education and health care in New Brunswick, Canada.
 The sisters live and bear witness to the love of God within an apostolic community through direct service to those in need by putting the focus especially on those who have little knowledge or power.